 Heroin withdrawals can occur as quickly as 12 hours after the last dose, and reach its peak anywhere from between 24 to 48 hours.
 The withdrawals can last from a week to several months and will be determined by the length of use and how the drug was used.

 Someone who uses drugs like OxyContin, Vicodin, and morphine can expect withdrawal symptoms to occur within eight to 12 hours of their last dose.
-The symptoms will begin to peak between 12 and 48 hours, and generally, last five to 10 days.
+The symptoms will begin to peak between 12 and 48 hours, and generally last five to 10 days.
 Methadone, however, can last more than two weeks.

 Cocaine and methamphetamine withdrawals can vary depending on the length of use and dosage.
 The withdrawals can begin only a couple of hours after the last dose, and peak between 48 to 72 hours.
 Stimulant withdrawal symptoms can last anywhere from one to 10 weeks.

-Alcohol withdrawal can begin in as a little as eight hours of the last drink, or as late as several days after drinking.
+Alcohol withdrawal can begin in as little as eight hours of the last drink, or as late as several days after drinking.
 The peak of alcohol withdrawal will occur around 24 to 72 hours and last a minimum of a few weeks.

 Prescription drugs such as Xanax, Valium, and Klonopin are particularly dangerous during withdrawal.
 The symptoms can begin between one and four days, and peak in roughly two weeks.
 In the rare event of protracted withdrawal, the symptoms can last several months.

 Medical detoxification is just the beginning of your journey to recovery.
 Although it can feel like a giant leap to make, it is vital to enter the safe and supportive environment that a medical detox center can offer.
 The idea of a safe transition into sobriety only supports getting help in the right way.
 Someone who is ready to get sober must take all the proper steps if they’re serious about their sobriety.
-A medically supervised detox program provides a secure system of support, administers the right medications to curb withdrawal symptoms, and offers nutritional supplements and alternative therapies.
+A medically supervised detox program provides a secure system of support, administer the right medications to curb withdrawal symptoms, and offers nutritional supplements and alternative therapies.

 As mentioned earlier, you must continue the process of treatment and complete the full continuum of care.
 During the detox phase, addiction specialists will decide the best steps for you to take after the detox period ends.
 This could mean residential treatment or treatment at an outpatient facility.
 Once you complete these steps, your treatment center might offer an alumni program that can give you continued support on your journey to recovery.